EvilPort2/Sign-Language/README.md

 2. <a href="https://keras.io">Keras</a>
 3. OpenCV 3.4
 4. h5py
+5. pyttsx
+6. thread (Look in stackoverflow.com if you get start_new_thread() not found error)
-5. A good grasp over the above 5 topics along with neural networks.
+7. A good grasp over the above 5 topics along with neural networks.
 Refer to the internet if you have problems with those.
 I myself am just a begineer in those.
-6. A good CPU (preferably with a GPU).
+8. A good CPU (preferably with a GPU).
-7. Patience....
+9. Patience....
 A lot of it.

 ## How to use this repo
 Before using this repo, let me warn about something.
 You will have no interactive interface that will tell you what to do.
 So you will have to figure out most of the stuff by yourself and also make some changes to the scripts if the needs arise.
 But here is a basic gist.

 ### Creating a gesture
   1. First set your hand histogram.
 You do not need to do it again if you have already done it.
 But you do need to do it if the lighting conditions change.
-To do so type the command given below and follow the instructions below.
+To do so type the command given below and follow the instructions 2-9 <a href="https://github.com/EvilPort2/Simple-OpenCV-Calculator/blob/master/README.md">here</a>.

     python set_hand_hist.py

-  * A windows "Set hand histogram" will appear.
-  * "Set hand histogram" will have 50 squares (5x10).
-  * Put your hand in those squares.
-  * Press 'c'.
-2 other windows will appear. "res" and "Thresh".
-  * On pressing 'c' only the parts of the image which has your skin color should appear on the "res" window.
-White patches corresponding to this should appear on the "Thresh" window.
-  * In case you are not successful then move your hand a little bit and press 'c' again.
-Repeat this until you get a good histogram.
-  * After you get a good histogram press 's' to save the histogram.
-All the windows close.

   2. The next thing you need to do is create your gestures.
 That is done by the command given below.
 On starting executing this program, you will have to enter the gesture number and gesture name/text.
 Then an OpenCV window called "Capturing gestures" which will appear.
 In the webcam feed you will see a green window (inside which you will have to do your gesture) and a counter that counts the number of pictures stored.

     python create_gestures.py